 Russian assets should be frozen and used to pay for the damage and harm inflicted on Ukraine A new, global free trade and collective defense organization should be formed among nations committed to the principles of liberty.
 If the republics of the world do not stand together this century, they will certainly hang separately.

-What matters is not where a people were born, but rather their values.
+What matters is not where a people were born, but their values.
 The Ukrainians I’ve met are honorable, courageous, and kind.
 True warriors, who defend the weak against the strong.
-As Ukraine desperately fights for its right to exist, we must continue to support them.
+As Ukraine fights desperately for its right to exist, we must continue to support them.
 I will.